 1. Plan on the size of the cake.
 Don’t make too big of a cake that will give you too much leftover.
 The longer you keep the cake in the fridge, the drier it gets.
 So keep that in mind

-2. Plan on making the cake and whipped cream the day before
+2. Plan on making the cake the day before you plan to serve it

 3. Allow about 2-3 hours for the cake to chill before you can serve it